MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

     The selected dialogs are imported.

     * During the import,  the **Next Action** for each interaction is maintained whenever possible.
 If you received any errors, this is because you imported a dialog that referenced another dialog that you didn’t also import.
-In this case, the **Next Action** in the interaction in the imported dialog is cleared.
+In this case, the **Next Action** in the interaction in the imported dialog is cleared, and you are shown an error message to inform you of this.

         <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/dialogs_import2.png">